notrix/webistrano/README.md

 It lets you manage projects and their stages like test, production, and staging with different settings.
 Those stages can then be deployed with Capistrano through Webistrano.

+An extra feature to easily deploy Symfony2 projects was added, with the help of Capifony.

 Installation
 ------------